Latest Articles

 Understanding Named Credentials in Salesforce : A Comprehensive Guide

-Introduction Origin Salesforce’s journey with HTTP callouts began with the introduction of Remote Site Settings.
+Introduction Salesforce’s journey with HTTP callouts began with the introduction of Remote Site Settings.
 Administrators had to allowlist specific external endpoints with this feature.
 This was done before Apex code could make callouts to them.
 It enforced a layer of explicit security.
-However, as integration needs grew more sophisticated, integration management became challenging.…
+However, as integration needs grew more sophisticated, integration management became challenging.
+The…

 • Mastering Apex Invocable Actions in Salesforce Flow: A Step-by-Step Guide with Examples